Berks woman takes part in 'Donor Dash'

-Melissa said she trained for two months to prepare for today's event.
+Melissa said she trained for two months to prepare for the event.

 She says her father also received a kidney transplant from "Gift of Life" five years ago.